 The development of positive behaviour patterns and self-discipline is seen to be a gradual process, which begins at home.
-The Federation welcomes the interest and close involvement of Parents/Carers and we hope that Parents/Carers will support the Federation's Positive Behaviour Management Policy.
+The Federation welcomes the interest and close involvement of Parents/Carers and we hope that Parents/Carers will support the Federation's Behaviour for Learning Policy.